AskShri/ThreatModeling/owasp-juice-shop-gold-standard/Documentation/Architecture-and-Data-Flows.md

     BasketItems -- "5.
 Basket Contents" --> GetData
     GetData -- "6.
 Formatted Data" --> BasketAPI
     BasketAPI -- "7.
 JSON Response" --> ViewBasket

-3.3 DFD for Updating Profile Picture from URL (User Story 1.4)

-This DFD shows the flow when a user provides a URL to an external image for their profile.
+3.3 DFD for Updating Profile Picture from URLThis DFD shows the flow when a user provides a URL to an external image for their profile.graph TD

-Code snippet

-graph TD
     subgraph "Browser (Client)"
         A[Profile Page URL Input]
     end